The unreasonable effectiveness of Nonstandard Analysis: Main results I: Continuity, integration, convergence, and differentiability

-Finally, there is a tradition of Nonstandard Analysis in RM and related topics (See e.g.\ \cites{pimpson,tahaar, tanaka1, tanaka2, horihata1, yo1, yokoyama2, yokoyama3}), which provides a source of proofs in (pure) Nonstandard Analysis for $\CI$.
-To automate the process of applying $\CI$, we have initiated the implementation of the term extraction algorithm from Corollary \ref{consresultcor} in Agda, which is work in progress at this time (\cite{EXCESS}).
+Finally, there is a tradition of Nonstandard Analysis in RM and related topics (see e.g.\ \cites{pimpson,tahaar, tanaka1, tanaka2, horihata1, yo1, yokoyama2, yokoyama3}), which provides a source of proofs in (pure) Nonstandard Analysis for $\CI$.
+To automate the process of applying $\CI$, we have implemented the term extraction algorithm from Corollary \ref{consresult2} in Agda (see \cite{EXCESS}).